 Shripal Gandhi, Founder and CEO of Swipe, said, "Our vision at Swipe is to make technology more meaningful and accessible to every Indian.
 Our endeavour is to offer products that redefine the user experience and Swipe's association with Indus OS is yet another step in this direction.
 The market urgently requires concrete steps to be undertaken to address the burgeoning need of regional language users.
 Indus OS will play a pivotal role in bridging the language barrier as a 12 regional language ecosystem and will help us extend our reach to rural markets.
 The demand of affordable smartphone in the tier 2 & 3 cities in increasing rapidly and we expect rural markets to contribute 18% to our top-line."

 Do note that Indus OS is based on the Android operating system itself and devices based on the customised OS has access to Google Play store as well.

-Celkon Diamond 4G Plus with 1GB RAM was launched earlier for Rs 6,369.
+Celkon Diamond 4G Plus with 4G, 5-inch HD display launched at Rs 6,369